liriliri/licia/README.md

 * Must named with **a-zA-Z$** characters only.
 * Must not be repeated. (e.g. leftPad is not allowed because there is already a module called lpad)
+* Must within a file, less than 500 lines. (with comments and blank lines counted)